There are too many images of text on the internet. I'm sick of it. Someone needs to do something.

 Half the posts on Reddit are just screenshots from Twitter or Facebook, and Instagram stories are the same thing.
 Every social network, at this point, is mostly just screenshots from other websites, which is annoying when you just want to copy and paste a quote.

 It's annoying enough on social media.
 It's a much bigger problem at work, especially if you get a long document sent as a photo, or a long PDF without text you can easily capture.

-But there's also a way to extract the complete text from any image.
+But there's also a way to extract the complete text from any image—it's basically an image to text converter.
 This feature, while very useful, is totally hidden from the user.
 Here's how to find it.